Crowdsourcing the Frontier: Advancing Hybrid Physics-ML Climate Simulation via a $50,000 Kaggle Competition: Conflict of Interest Disclosure Statement

 The authors declare that they have no conflicts of interest related to this manuscript.
 All authors have fully disclosed any potential conflicts of interest, and all contributing authors have reviewed and approve of this conflict of interest disclosure statement.

 \acknowledgments This work is primarily funded by National Science Foundation (NSF) Science and Technology Center (STC) Learning the Earth with Artificial Intelligence and Physics (LEAP), Award \# 2019625-STC.
 High-performance computing was conducted on NERSC Perlmutter.
 T. Beucler acknowledges funding from the Swiss State Secretariat for Education, Research and Innovation (SERI) for the Horizon Europe project AI4PEX (Grant agreement ID: 101137682 and SERI no 23.00546).
 H. Christensen acknowledges funding through a Leverhulme Trust Research Leadership Award, and from the UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (grant number 10049639) to support the Horizon Europe EERIE project (Grant Agreement No 101081383) funded by the European Union.
 W. Hannah acknowledges support for their contribution to this work from the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 H. Heuer received funding for this study from the European Research Council (ERC) Synergy Grant ``Understanding and Modelling the Earth System with Machine Learning (USMILE)'' under the Horizon 2020 research and innovation programme (Grant agreement No. 855187).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.
-We are thankful to the Kaggle staff who made this competition possible, in particular Ashley Chow, Walter Reade, and Maggie Demkin.
+We are thankful to the Kaggle staff who made this competition possible, in particular Ashley Chow, Walter Reade, and Maggie Demkin, and to the anonymous reviewers at JAMES for for their constructive comments and careful attention to detail.
 We also extend our gratitude to the hundreds of Kaggle participants who contributed their time and brilliant ideas to pushing science forward.

 \authors{Jerry Lin$^{1,2}$, Zeyuan Hu$^{3}$, Tom Beucler$^{4,5}$, Katherine Frields$^{1}$, Hannah Christensen$^{6}$, Walter Hannah$^{7}$, Helge Heuer$^{8}$, Peter Ukkonen$^{6}$, Laura A. Mansfield$^{6}$, Tian Zheng$^{9}$, Liran Peng$^{1}$, Ritwik Gupta$^{10,11}$, Pierre Gentine$^{12}$, Yusef Al-Naher, Mingjiang Duan$^{13}$, Kyo Hattori$^{14}$, Weiliang Ji$^{13}$, Chunhan Li$^{13}$, Kippei Matsuda$^{15}$, Naoki Murakami$^{16}$, Shlomo Ron, Marec Serlin$^{17}$, Hongjian Song$^{13}$, Yuma Tanabe, Daisuke Yamamoto, Jianyao Zhou, Mike Pritchard$^{1,3}$}